- What is Library Support Staff Certification (LSSC)?

 It certainly should.
 Achievement of at least two of the competency sets, Communication and Teamwork and Supervision and Management, have benefit no matter in what field you work.
 This is also true of LSSC’S emphasis on customer service and serving diverse populations In addition, your dedication to obtain certification illustrates your desire to learn new skills and demonstrates your ability to perform quality work.
 All of this should be recognized by future employees, in or out of the library arena.

-You may achieve competency sets in two ways: by submitting a portfolio or by taking an approved course.
-If you choose to submit portfolios, the cost is $50 per portfolio for ALA members, $60 per portfolio for non-ALA members.
-If you choose to take approved courses, the course fee is set by the course provider.
+You may achieve competency sets in two ways: by completing a program that has a LTA Recognition Agreement or by taking an approved course.
+The cost of the approved courses is set by the course provider.
 LSSC and ALA-APA do not participate in setting this fee and none of it reverts to LSSC.

 Yes.
 Individuals should apply using the online registration/application form and select the pay by check option on the payment screen.
-The institution must submit a purchase order with the names of the individuals applying to the LSSC Program, their email addresses, and the payment amount to:
+When submitting a purchase order, please include the name of the individual applying to the LSSC Program and their email address:

 The LSSC Advisory Committee is asking state certification programs to evaluate the Competency Sets and LSSC program.
 States could adopt the LSSC or adapt a state program using the LSSC.
 Any decision will be up to each individual state.

 24. Who has been involved in developing LSSC?

 LSSC was developed with a federal grant from the Institute of Museum and Library Services and with an Advisory Committee composed of representatives from the: